shrinerb/shrine/doc/changing_derivatives.md

 ```

 Run the following script to add the new derivative for all existing photos.
-It fetches the photos in batches, downloads the image in `:store` storage,
+It fetches the photos in batches, downloads the image into permanent storage,
 creates the new derivative, and persists the changes.

 ```rb